 Direct cremation is the simple, no-fuss, no-service cremation option that is very affordable.
 The funeral home handles everything to cremate the deceased but then returns the cremated remains to the family.
 A direct cremation can be arranged for under $1,000 in many areas.
 [The cost for a direct cremation varies by provider, state, and city but can be as low as $795 and as high as $3,000].

 Following a direct cremation, if family and friends arrange a memorial service themselves, this can reduce the overall costs of a funeral.
 With a simple direct cremation and a family-led memorial service, a dignified funeral can easily be achieved for under $2,000.
 In fact, it can be less if direct cremation is being offered at a low cost in your area.

 Family-led memorial services are becoming a new ‘norm.’
-It is almost a return to family values of decades ago before the modern era of the funeral establishment.
+It is almost a return to family values of decades before the funeral establishment’s modern era.
 And why should we pay thousands of dollars to a funeral business when we can host a family and friends gathering at a fraction of the cost of a traditional funeral service?

 Although holding a memorial service is not necessary after the cremation, it does provide an opportunity for closure and a sense of being able to say a final goodbye to a lost loved one.
-The unique thing about a memorial service is that there is no time-critical timeline about holding it.
-You can hold a memorial service shortly after the death and cremation, or you can wait months or even a year.
+The unique thing about a memorial service is that there is no time-critical timeline for holding it.
+You can hold a memorial service shortly after the death and cremation or wait months or even a year.